isofarro-archive/php5-error/README.markdown

 Each of these logging functions takes an optional second parameter specifying whether to display this message in the standard output or not.
 Setting the parameter to `true` will show that message.
+It defaults to the config-set value, or false if none specified.

 We can set a minimum level of logging, for example logging only messages that are warnings or above.
 Each level of logging has a defined constant,